bitsofcotton/ddpmopt/README.md

 2024/03/19 half p8 compatible change on prediction P1I to P01 with predg... qredg... binary.
 2024/04/02 fix P01, vanish predvc.
 2024/04/04 only use large accuracy on calculating pnextcache, but this is broken with cache naming.
+2024/04/07 rgb2xyz, xyz2rgb on first/last of predg/qredg if color is 3ch.